putitsimply/christian-bible-explained/philemon.md

 ## What this book is

-Philemon is the shortest book in the Christian Bible[^gl_bible].
+Philemon is one of the shortest books in the Christian Bible[^gl_bible].
 It is a personal letter, not a long story with lots of scenes.
+(Some other very short New Testament letters, like 2 John and 3 John, are even shorter.)
 Most Christians believe it was written by Paul, a Christian leader who travelled to teach about Jesus.
 Paul writes to a man named Philemon, who leads or hosts a Christian group that meets in his home.

 Because it is a private letter, it gives a small “window” into everyday life in the early church[^gl_church].
 It is not mainly about big miracles or battles, but about how people should treat each other.